bitlinc/Raspi_Node_Installer/README.md

 # Directions
 # Step 1.
 Download the 'Start Bitcoin Installer.zip (link below), unzip, and then run (installs dependencies for the GUI)
 https://github.com/bitlinc/Raspi_Node_Installer/raw/master/Start%20Bitcoin%20Installer.zip
 # Step 2.
-After 'Start Bitcoin Installer' runs, it will delete it's self and download the Bitcoin Installer
+After 'Start Bitcoin Installer' runs, it will delete itself and download the Bitcoin Installer app to the desktop
 # Step 3.
 Run the 'Bitcoin Installer' application that is located on your desktop to install Bitcoin
+# Step 4.
+Update application with one click for upcoming dates - LND, Electrum, EPS, Wasbi, BTCPay Server,

 #
-# STILL IN DEVELOPMENT
+# STILL IN DEVELOPMENT - will be live soon
 #
 # What is this script and what does it do
 This script will setup a full Bitcoin Node for mainnet and testnet and setup Electrum Wallet to connect only to your node